arthurOmanko/VRKoumeiTool/README.md

 # VRKoumeiTool

-This mod is one improving existing Vrboop.dll, which makes grabbing and touching breasts enabled.
+This mod is one improving existing Vrboop.dll, which makes grabbing and touching breasts enabled on VR.

 ## [Installation]
 1. Extract the zip file into User's HoneySelect directory.